AaditAntony/chat-frontend/README.md

 android url is not working
-the main dart has been updated new method is added in the void main section
+the main dart has been updated new method is added in the void main section the auth service page const of additional  method